California Pacific Medical Center: Research Institute

-Medical Education
+Medical education

 CPMC is a teaching site for residents in the UCSF General Surgery, Obstetrics and Gynecology, Orthopedic Surgery, and Pediatrics programs.
 CPMC itself hosts residencies in Internal Medicine, Ophthalmology, and Psychiatry.
 In addition to these residency programs, it offers ACGME accredited fellowship positions in Cardiology, Gastroenterology, Pulmonology/Critical Care, Endocrinology, Plastic Surgery of the Hand, and Transplant Hepatology.
 It also offers other accredited fellowships (non-ACGME) in MRI, Neurocritical care, Microsurgery, Oculoplastic Surgery, Retina Surgery, Transplant Nephrology, and Shoulder/Upper Extremity Surgery.

 Medical students from UCSF rotate through CPMC in their obstetrics/gynecology and surgery third year clerkships.
 In 2008, CPMC announced its new educational affiliation and partnership with Dartmouth Medical School to bring students to San Francisco for third- and fourth-year clerkships in the disciplines of Internal Medicine, Psychiatry, Obstetrics and Gynecology, Family Medicine, Pediatrics and Neurology.

+Rankings and recognitions

+In 2024, CPMC was recognized by US News and World Report as high performing in 11 common procedures and conditions, including colon and gynecologic cancer surgery, heart attack/failure, diabetes, kidney failure, stroke, and pneumonia.
+The hospital was also one of 50 programs nationally ranked in gastroenterology and gastrointestinal surgery by the publication, ranking 46th out of 4,855 hospitals.
+In December 2023, the obstetrics department received a high performance rating in maternity care as well.

 Quality

-The LeapFrog Group scores for the campuses as of 2019 were:
+The LeapFrog Group scores for the campuses as of 2023 were: